John Knox: Return to Geneva, 1556–1559

-In the summer of 1558, Knox published his best-known pamphlet, The first blast of the trumpet against the monstruous regiment of women.
+In mid-1558, Knox published his best-known pamphlet, The first blast of the trumpet against the monstruous regiment of women.
 In calling the "regimen" or rule of women "monstruous", he meant that it was "unnatural".
 Knox states that his purpose was to demonstrate "how abominable before God is the Empire or Rule of a wicked woman, yea, of a traiteresse and bastard".
 The women rulers that Knox had in mind were Queen Mary I of England and Mary of Guise, the Dowager Queen of Scotland and regent on behalf of her daughter, Mary, Queen of Scots.
 This biblical position was not unusual in Knox's day; however, even he was aware that the pamphlet was dangerously seditious.
 He therefore published it anonymously and did not tell Calvin, who denied knowledge of it until a year after its publication, that he had written it.
 In England, the pamphlet was officially condemned by royal proclamation.
-The impact of the document was complicated later that year when Elizabeth Tudor became Queen of England.
+The impact of the document was complicated later that year when Elizabeth Tudor, a Protestant, became Queen of England.
 Although Knox had not targeted Elizabeth, he had deeply offended her, and she never forgave him.

 With a Protestant on the throne, the English refugees in Geneva prepared to return home.
 Knox himself decided to return to Scotland.
 Before his departure, various honours were conferred on him, including the freedom of the city of Geneva.
 Knox left in January 1559, but he did not arrive in Scotland until 2 May 1559, owing to Elizabeth's refusal to issue him a passport through England.